nicosantowsky/powerweek1/README.md

-# HSG Power Week 1
+# HGS-Hire Power Week 1

 This is a repository to

-a) collect some information (F.A.Q.) during the HGS Power week
+* provide the course slides (please pull regularly)

-b) to get familiar with github / git and related workflows
+* to get familiar with github / git and related workflows

+* collect some information (F.A.Q.) during the HGS Power week